 “Maggie Smith was known for her wit and kindness which she effortlessly built into her characters.
 Smith has taught me and I’m sure several other people to be willing to do what you ask others to do.
 This is very powerful for me because it reminds us of treating others the way you want to be treated,” Peuser said.
 “Her words could help build a better environment and community in not just school but anywhere in the world, bringing a sense of unity and peace.
 One of her quotes that really stands out to me is ‘Speak your mind, even if your voice shakes.’
 I’m sure myself and others could relate to this.
 Her words remind us to acknowledge our fear and doubts but choose to share our thoughts anyways because you never know that someone might be listening.”

 In 1988, Smith was diagnosed with Grave’s Disease, an immune system disorder which attacks the thyroid gland.
 This disease can cause heart issues, pregnancy complications and more.
 In addition to this, Smith was diagnosed with breast cancer during the filming process of “Harry Potter and the Half Blood Prince.”
 After two years of treatment, Smith beat cancer at the age of 74.
 Despite her health, Smith continued to do what she loved and was passionate about until her death.
-Her final film was “The Miracle Club in 2023.”
+Her final film was “The Miracle Club” in 2023.

 Regardless of the many health problems, Smith continued to thrive in her joy of acting and influenced so many people along the way.
 This includes her fellow co-stars, such as Hugh Bonneville, “Downton Abbey’s” Robert Crawley, and Emma Watson, who portrayed Hermione Granger in the “Harry Potter” films.